Jason2Brownlee/blog/content/posts/pocket-money.md

 * Word of mouth marketing through the parent community
 * Productize later if successful (flashcards, workbook, video course, etc.)

-He's 13.... he'll probably start a youtube channel and burn a year.
+He's 13.... he'll probably start a youtube/twitch channel and burn a year.

 He has an entrepreneurial friend that is trying to get him to buy into his discord/aimbot/roblox/something-something "business"...
 It might be a trap.